Further Reading for Victim/Survivors & Facilitators

 Therese’s brother and best friend, Steve, went on a business trip.
 He never came home.
 Steve was shot and killed in a Greenville, SC parking lot after an argument with a complete stranger went too far.
 From disbelief and anger to grief and acceptance, six years later, Therese’s journey is just beginning.
 Coffee Shop God will inspire forgiveness and healing in us all.
 Survivor Story.

-These 15 papers circa 1997 focus on patterns of victimization, psychological victimization effects, victims rights, victim services, and the criminal justice system’s response to victims.
+These papers focus on patterns of victimization, psychological victimization effects, victims rights, victim services, and the criminal justice system’s response to victims.
 Individual papers examine trends and patterns of criminal victimization in the United States, the impacts on victims of sexual assault and domestic violence, the victimization of children and youth, and how victims come to terms with the sudden and traumatic death of a spouse or child.
 Further papers examine hate crime victimization in the United States, present the findings of a longitudinal study on psychological impacts of victimization, and discuss the concept of victims as principal actors in criminal transactions and the implications of this concept for victim services and crime prevention.
 Other papers explore violence prevention through victim assistance, the development and current nature of the victims’ movement, victim services in Europe, victim participation in the criminal justice system, restitution, victim-offender reconciliation, victim compensation, and victim policy that produces healing rather than suffering.
 Figures, tables, chapter reference lists, and index.
+The first edition was published in 1990, was updated in 1997, and a third edition published in 2007.
+This 2012 fourth edition has been fully updated to reflect more recent trends.

 Derksen, Wilma.
 Have You Seen Candace? [a mother’s story of her daughter’s abduction and murder in 1984], Amity, 2002.